Skip to main content

 VIRTUAL REALITY AND VIDEO GAMES

 A growing body of research supports the use of VR programs and exercises to help improve balance and reduce fall risk in older adults.
-In a randomized-control trial of 60 nursing home–dwelling residents, participating in two weekly 30- to 45-minute sessions of Xbox VR exercises for six weeks resulted in significantly increased Berg Balance and Timed-Up-and-Go scores, as well as deceased fear of falling, compared to control groups who received routine, non-VR exercises (Wu et al., 2022; Zahedian-Nasab, 2021).
+In a trial of 60 nursing home residents, participation in two weekly 30- to 45-minute sessions of Xbox VR exercises for six weeks resulted in significantly increased Berg Balance and Timed-Up-and-Go scores, as well as deceased fear of falling, compared to control groups who received routine, non-VR exercises (Wu et al., 2022; Zahedian-Nasab, 2021).

 Rehabilitation for Vestibular Dysfunction